-The Domesday Duplicator is intended to allow high-quality back-ups of the analogue information contained on the laserdiscs by bypassing most of the 30-year-old electronics in the VP415 player.
-Direct RF sampling also allows all information on the laserdiscs to be stored (unlike conventional RGB sampling of the video output).
-Since AIV laserdiscs are a combination of video, pictures, sound and data (as well as numerous VBI streams), direct RF sampling is the preferred method of preservation.
+The Domesday Duplicator is intended to allow high-quality back-ups of the analogue information contained on the BBC Domesday laserdiscs by bypassing most of the 30-year-old electronics in the Philips VP415 player.
+Direct RF sampling also allows all information on the laserdiscs to be duplicated (unlike conventional RGB sampling of the video output).
+Since the BBC Domesday AIV laserdiscs are a combination of video, pictures, sound and data (as well as numerous VBI streams), direct RF sampling is the preferred method of preservation.

-The hardware is a USB3 based 10-bit analogue to digital converter designed to allow the backup of Domesday AIV laserdiscs (as well as generic laserdiscs) through the direct sampling of the RF data from the optical head (laser) of a laserdisc player.
+The hardware is a USB3 based 10-bit analogue to digital converter designed to allow the backup of BBC Domesday AIV laserdiscs as well as generic PAL and NTSC laserdiscs through the direct sampling of the RF data from the optical head (laser) of a laserdisc player.

 The hardware/software solution is designed to act as a sampling front-end to the ld-decode (software decode of laserdiscs) project https://github.com/happycube/ld-decode and replaces the generic TV capture card to provide high-frequency sampling with 4 times the sample resolution.
 Increasing the sample resolution allows better capture of disc overall however, the primary advantage is that the Domesday Duplicator provides better performance for weaker RF signals especially at the start of a laserdisc (where the RF output has lower amplitude) and when the disc is degraded due to age and surface damage.

 Domesday86 would like to thank Chad Page (the author of the ld-decode project) – without his tireless work producing ld-decode and his assistance in modifying the library to support the Domesday Duplicator project, this preservation method would not have been possible.